Celia (Spanish TV series): Broadcast

-Since its original television debut in 1992, Celia remains a popular series and has been aired on Televisión Española numerous times.
-Often broadcast in black and white in order to give the series a more nostalgic value fit of the story's time setting of the 1930s, the series would be shown one episode a day during a period of six days, usually beginning on a Monday.
+Celia was first broadcast on La Primera between 5 January and 9 February 1993.
+It remains a popular series and has been aired on TVE numerous times.

 Home video

 In 1993, Spanish distributor Editorial América Ibérica released the series for the first time on VHS.
 The six different episodes were sold individually in a colorful collection entitled "El mundo de Celia" ("The World of Celia"), and each was packed together with a reprint of Elena Fortún's first six "Celia" novels: Celia, lo que dice (1929) was included with the first episode of the series, "Soy Celia", Celia en el colegio (1932) with the second, "Doña Benita", Celia novelista (1934) with "El verano", Celia en el mundo (1934) with "En el colegio", Celia y sus amigos (1935) with "Ni santa, ni mártir" and Celia madrecita (1939) with "¡Hasta la vista!".
 Editorial América Ibérica did not produce reprints of the remaining Celia novels.
-These VHS and book sets were sold primarily at Kioscos and local bookstores as opposed to large video stores.
+These VHS and book sets were sold primarily at kioscos and local bookstores as opposed to large video stores.

 In 2001, distributor Divisa Home Video released the series on VHS and Region 2 DVD as part of their extensive "Series clásicas" ("Classic series") collection that offered a wide variety of classic Spanish television series, mostly for older audiences.
 All six episodes were released together in one single set of three cassettes or discs.
 The latter has two audio options, Spanish Dolby Digital 5.1 or 2.0 Stereo; subtitles in English, German, French, Italian and Portuguese; and extra features including a 1992 featurette, "Buscando a Celia" ("Looking for Celia").
 A 2-disc re-release of the pack (three episodes per disc) also featured the "Celia: La premiere" documentary not included in the first release.
 Divisa also released this collection, with identical specifications, except for 1080p video, as a Digipak Blu-ray in 2012, which was reissued in a keep case in 2020.